Bill Burnett (writer)

 Bill Burnett is an American writer, composer, television producer, singer-songwriter, and actor who is best known for co-creating Nickelodeon's ChalkZone along with Larry Huber.
-He is also an accomplished singer/songwriter and the leader of the LA-based band The Backboners.
-He currently resides in Los Angeles.
+He is also the lead vocalist of the LA-based band the Backboners.

 Career

 Burnett's earliest career success was working with Patti LuPone and a dozen other significant Broadway talents in 1984 on "Hip Pocket Musicals", the pilot for a series of short musicals produced for PBS.
 He also starred as political folksinger Phil Ochs in a play (Small Circle of Friends) and later a film (Chords of Fame) which featured a veritable who's who of 60s activists and protest singers.
 Lupone also covered "I Regret Everything", a cheeky send-up of Edith Piaf's classic "Je Ne Regret Rien", penned by Burnett and his Hip Pocket writing mate Peggy Sarlin.
 The song has been covered by over 60 performers around the globe, most notably Bette Midler.
 Burnett refers to "I Regret Everything" as "the world's most obscure hit".

-Burnett’s career as a singer/songwriter first took off when he and then-wife Suzy Williams formed a duo as The Boners in 1986 and performed regularly at Heather Woodbury's Cafe Bustelo in New York City.
+Burnett's career as a singer/songwriter first took off when he and then-wife Suzy Williams formed a duo as The Boners in 1986 and performed regularly at Heather Woodbury's Cafe Bustelo in New York City.
 They also played with They Might Be Giants in Williamsburg, Brooklyn, New York City.
 Suzy and Burnett's witty melodic neo-cabaret folk-rock style culminated in “Our Show” held at the West Beth Theater.
 Their radio show for kids “The Flying Kitchen” aired in New York City.
 They toured with James Sewall and Sally Rousse in The New York Song and Dance Ensemble, performing at Lincoln Center.
 They have played the Sweet Chariot Music and Arts Festival in Swans Island, Maine every year since 1986.
 In 2004 Burnett and now-ex-wife Williams joined up with married couple Ginger Smith and Kahlil Sabbagh to expand The Boners into The Backboners, with four-part harmonies reminiscent of The Mamas & the Papas.

-Burnett's creative life expanded when he met Fred Seibert and Alan Goodman at their irreverent advertising agency/marketing think tank, Fred/Alan, Inc. Starting as a freelance writer for the agency, he later became Creative Director, generating groundbreaking satirical campaigns for MTV, Nick-at-Nite, Nickelodeon. and Comedy Central.
+Burnett's career expanded when he met Fred Seibert and Alan Goodman at their irreverent advertising agency/marketing think tank, Fred/Alan, Inc. Starting as a freelance writer for the agency, he later became Creative Director, generating groundbreaking satirical campaigns for MTV, Nick-at-Nite, Nickelodeon. and Comedy Central.
 Burnett came up with the name Comedy Central and wrote its original branding document.